SEC Form 4, explained

 What to ignore

 - 10b5-1 plan sales.
-Look for a footnote that says the trade was made under a pre-arranged plan.
-The insider scheduled the sale months in advance and didn't choose the timing.
+A footnote flags trades made under a pre-arranged plan — the insider scheduled them months ahead and didn't choose the timing.

-- Tax-related sales alongside option exercises.
-Often a "sell to cover" for the tax bill, not a directional bet.
+- Tax-related sales alongside option exercises — often a “sell to cover” the tax bill, not a directional bet.